jwolz/yajhfc/README.txt

 subdirectory in the source archive.

-YajHFC was originally written as a first more complicated (than advanced "Hello world" programs) Java project using the Eclipse IDE.
+YajHFC was originally written as a first more complicated (than advanced "Hello world" programs) Java project using the Eclipse IDE (and has gone a long way since that... ;-) )

 CHANGES
 -------

+0.4.0:
+- Support for archive directory
+- Support to view and send faxes as a single file (in PDF, TIFF or PS format)
+- Phone book includes most common fields now
+- Support for a tray icon under Java 6
+- Improved options dialog
+- Improved command line support (YajHFC can now be used to send faxes without user confirmation)
+- Lots of internal code clean up

 0.3.9:
 - Italian and Turkish translations added